Call 412-367-9300 to reach the Information Desk at La Roche University. To browse the directory, please select a letter from the menu above.

 William J. Crowley, J.D.

-- Assistant Professor in La Roche University’s Department of Justice, Law and Security
+- Assistant Professor and the Department Chair at La Roche University’s Department of Justice, Law and Security

 - Subject matter expert and consultant to the media in the fields of national security, white collar crime, confidential human sources and police tactics